Best Travel Money Cards

 The benefits of a travel money card

 - You can add a variety of different currencies to your card, including USD, EUR, GBP, AUD, NZD, with some cards allowing you to add up to 9 different currencies on the same card.
-However, you can also use your card to buy in other currencies, with your funds being converted on the spot, making it a lot easier to spend your money.
-Of course, that might not always be a good thing but it definitely adds a high level of flexibility.
+However, you can also use your card to spend in other currencies, with your funds being converted on the spot, making it easier to spend your money.

 - A travel money card can be used almost exactly like a standard debit card, whether you want to use it for online or in-store transactions.
-And the fact that you don't have to carry around large amounts of cash or traveller's cheques is also another advantage.
-If you really need cash, though, you can make withdrawals from a huge number of ATMs all over the world.
+If you really need cash, you can make withdrawals from a huge number of ATMs all over the world.